sharmaeklavya2/blog-source/content/posts/vim-vs-overleaf.md

 5. Overleaf's custom PDF viewer doesn't have bookmarks sidebar.
     I can use browser's PDF viewer instead of Overleaf's custom viewer to get back bookmarks, but then I lose dark mode and synctex.
+6. Spellcheck: Vim can iterate over typos.
+Vim can have per-project spellfile.
+Overleaf can't do these.

 ## Advantages of Overleaf over Local Editing